Criminal Defense FAQ

 People mistakenly believe that they are obligated to give the police the right to search their home, car, or persons.
 But in fact, no one is obligated to give the police consent to search for anything.
 The US Constitution states clearly that “all persons shall be secure in their property and effects and shall be free from unreasonable searches and seizures by the police”.
-In the state of Louisiana, the Constitution includes a right to privacy not in the federal constitution.
+In Louisiana, the Constitution includes a right to privacy not in the federal constitution.
 It is absolutely within your rights as a citizen of the state of Louisiana to say to the police in question that they do not have permission to search your home without a warrant.
 If your polite refusal is ignored, this violation of your rights can be used in court to defend the case.
-Contact the criminal attorneys at the Louisiana Law Offices of Mark D. Frederick, LLC, at 318-666-0193 to help you deal with this violation of your rights.
+Contact the criminal defense attorney Mark D. Fredrick, at (318) 868-7300 to help you deal with this violation of your rights.

 What Are The Potential Penalties For Domestic Abuse Battery?

 Domestic Abuse Battery is the intentional use of force or violence against a spouse, significant other, or family member who you have lived within a domestic situation at some point in the previous three years.